absmach/magistrala-docs/docs/messaging.md

 Our example topic `channels/<channel_id>/messages/bedroom/temperature` will be translated to appropriate NATS topic `channel.<channel_id>.bedroom.temperature`.

 You can use multilevel subtopics, that have multiple parts.
-These parts are seaprated by `.` or `/` separators.
+These parts are separated by `.` or `/` separators.
 When you use combination of these two, have in mind that behind the scene, `/` separator will be replaced with `.`.
 Every empty part of subtopic will be removed.
 What this means is that subtopic `a///b` is equivalent to `a/b`.
 When you want to subscribe, you can use NATS wildcards `*` and `>`.
 Every subtopic part can have `*` or `>` as it's value, but if there is any other character beside these wildcards, subtopic will be invalid.
 What this means is that subtopics such as `a.b*c.d` will be invalid, while `a.b.*.c.d` will be valid.